About the Journal

 - Virtual mobility, virtual exchange, and online or remote learning

 We consider Research Article submissions that use quantitative, qualitative, and mixed methods research designs with robust data collection and rigorous data analysis.
 We consider quantitative submissions with strong research designs and theoretical frameworks, including longitudinal, multilevel, path, network, and spatial data analyses.
-Descriptive research, program evaluations, literature reviews, survey research and/or institutional research is unlikely to be considered.
+Descriptive research, program evaluations, literature reviews, survey research, institutional research, and/or research with small sample sizes are unlikely to be considered.
 We consider qualitative submissions that use critical, emerging, or more traditional genres of qualitative or post-qualitative research.
 Qualitative submissions must include conceptual frameworks grounded in theoretical and empirical literature, and authors are encouraged to reflect on researcher positionalities.

 We also welcome short articles in the form of Research in Context, Cross-Border Narratives, and Book Review submissions.